 1947 Calcutta Group Third Annual Exhibition of Paintings and Sculptures

 The third exhibition of the CG comprised works by members Prodosh Das Gupta, T.C.
-Kamala, Nirode Mazumdar, Pran Krishna Pal, Gopal Ghose, Rathin Maitra, Paritosh Sen, and Abani Sen. This exhibition as the catalogue states was held amidst political and communal unrest.
+Kamala, Nirode Mazumdar, Pran Krishna Pal, Gopal Ghose, Rathin Maitra, and Paritosh Sen. This exhibition as the catalogue states was held amidst political and communal unrest.
 Scheduled to be held earlier, the exhibition was delayed due to violence prevailing at that time.
 The exhibit aimed to restore peace in the mind of the public.

 1947: Solo Exhibition by Rathin Maitra at the Bombay Art Society, Inaugurated by A. P. Sabavalla.